Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: System Architecture

-This module uses a \textit{Fiqh Documents Retriever} followed by a reasoning agent.
-The agent is prompted to state ruling scope and assumptions, separate rulings from evidence, and assign deterministic citation tags to evidence spans (e.g., \texttt{[CITE:N]}).
+\textbf{Fiqh Rulings.} This module uses a \textit{Fiqh Documents Retriever} followed by a reasoning agent.
+The agent is prompted to state ruling scope and assumptions, separate rulings from evidence, and assign deterministic citation tags to evidence spans.
 The system supports retrieval-time source normalization to ensure every claim maps to a stable source text.
-If a ruling relies on exact scriptural wording, the agent can invoke the Quranic tool to prevent paraphrase drift.
+If a ruling relies on exact scriptural wording, the agent can invoke the Quranic tool to prevent paraphrase drift (App.~\ref{app:fiqh_tool}).